freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/010_Projections/+page.md

 <Note>
 <svelte:fragment slot="header">Properties within a table are displayed according to their own projection</svelte:fragment>
 <svelte:fragment slot="content">
-The manner in which each of the properties in a table are displayed, is determined by their own projections.
-In this example, <code>self.parameters</code> is a list, and will be displayed as another table.
+Each of the properties in a table is displayed using its own projection.
+In this example, <code>name</code> is a string, and will be displayed as an editable text.
-The inner table will be row-based, as this is the default.
+Note that the properties can be lists themselves, which can be displayed as lists or tables.
 </svelte:fragment>
 </Note>

 <Note>
 <svelte:fragment slot="header">Whitespace in headers is ignored</svelte:fragment>
 <svelte:fragment slot="content">
 The whitespace between the headers is not needed.
-However, for clarity, it is probably good style to align the column/row-separators.
+However, for clarity, it is good style to align the column/row-separators.
 </svelte:fragment>
 </Note>